Posted on December 10, 2018

 In some instances, these teeth and jaw alignment issues can cause serious health issues if left untreated.
 The best way to know if your smile could be improved is to see a board-certified orthodontist.
 They will have the equipment and knowledge to guide you through the smile correction process.

 The most common way to treat teeth and jaw alignment problems is with braces.
 You may feel some discomfort at first, so let your orthodontist know if something seems abnormal.
 Over-the-counter pain medication may help alleviate some of the pain during the first few months while you adjust.

 Remember to avoid any hard or sticky foods and treats like gum and hard candies.
 These foods can cause damage to your braces.

 We know we have mentioned some of these treatments in other posts, but we strongly believe in these treatments and they are our most popular offerings.

 No matter what stage you’re at in life, you’d be surprised by the impact that a perfect smile can have in your life.
 Your jaw and teeth serve a great purpose in your everyday activities such as eating, breathing, communicating, and much more.
 Don’t wait for a problem to become a bigger one, especially if it’s concerning your own health.
 Orthodontists offer a variety of different solutions to suit your own lifestyle, budget, and aspirations.
 Don’t wait!
-Call us to schedule a free consult today!
+Call Orthodontics LA to schedule a free orthodontic consultation today!